Acadia Divinity College

-The Acadia Divinity College (ADC) is Baptist theological institute located in Wolfville, Nova Scotia, Canada.
-It is owned by the Canadian Baptists of Atlantic Canada (Canadian Baptist Ministries).
-It is governed by a board of trustees with members appointed by the Convention and the Board of Governors of Acadia University.
-The college is also the Faculty of Theology of Acadia University.
+The Acadia Divinity College (ADC) is Baptist Christian seminary located in Wolfville, Nova Scotia, Canada.
+It is owned by the Canadian Baptists of Atlantic Canada (CBAC).
+It is governed by a board of trustees, in which a majority of members are appointed by the CBAC, and a few are appointed by the Board of Governors of Acadia University.

-ADC shares facilities with Acadia University; the college's library is part of the university's 800,000 volume Vaughan Memorial Library collection.
-Also hosted at Acadia University are the Esther Clark Wright Archives, which includes an extensive collection of material relating to the Canadian Baptists of Atlantic Canada (CBAC).
+As the college also serves as the Faculty of Theology at Acadia University, ADC has access to university facilities, including the Vaughan Memorial Library.
+Via an agreement with the university, the library houses and provides access to the CBAC’s Atlantic Baptist Archives.

 History

 As early as 1830, Baptists in Nova Scotia, Canada, established a "department of pious scholars" at Horton Academy in Wolfville (founded 1828) for ministerial training.
 A decade later, Baptist Leaders resolved to establish a Baptist College, an institution of higher learning where all people would be free to work and study, regardless of religious persuasion.
 The decision to establish Queen's College, which would become Acadia University, was formally approved by the Nova Scotia Baptist Education Society on November 15, 1838.
 Preparation for ministry was carried on under various formats until the School of Theology was put on a more formal footing in 1923.

 After Acadia University was reorganized in 1966, the Baptists of Atlantic Canada began to operate the School of Theology under the name Acadia Divinity College, and on June 1, 1968, the Acadia Divinity College was established by an act of the Nova Scotia Legislature.